openstack/i18n/doc/source/check_translation.rst

 Another convenient way is to check dashboard translations is to run DevStack in your local environment.
 To run DevStack, you need to prepare ``local.conf`` file, but no worries.
-Several ``local.conf`` files are shared on the Internet and an minimum example is shown below.
-From our experience, you need a machine with two or four CPU cores, 8 GB memory and 20 GB disk to run DevStack comfortablely.
+Several ``local.conf`` files are shared on the Internet and a minimum example is shown below.
+From our experience, you need a machine with two or four CPU cores, 8 GB memory and 20 GB disk to run DevStack comfortably.
 If you enable just major OpenStack projects, the machine requirement would be much smaller like 2~4GB memory.

 .. code-block:: console